Missouri Farmers Union Policy Statement

 - Elimination of control by insurance companies over prescription drugs;

 - Removal of the so called, “donut hole”;

 - Expansion of Medicaid in Missouri as allowed in the ACA; and

 - Subscription drug prices based on Center for Medicare and Medicaid Services approved rates.

-- Freedom of speech.
-Targeting whistleblowers denies every citizen’s right to know where their food came from, how and under what conditions it was produced.
-Secrecy imposed on photographs, writing, and investigative reporting prevents adequate transparency and impedes public welfare.
+- Every citizen has a right to know where their food came from, how and under what conditions it was produced;

 - Use of unmanned aerial vehicles (drones) for agricultural purposes only after landowner approval;

-- Restriction on the use of drones for covert surveillance of agricultural operations that is not in the public interest.
+- The use of drones for covert surveillance of agricultural operations not in the public interest.

 Information Collection and Protection

 We support the collection and use of detailed field data in a manner that: